 Well, it’s not something I, or anyone, just made up on a whim.
 One of the beautiful things about this way of eating is that it’s actually based on science.

 If you think in terms of what people ate during the Paleolithic era, and you do NOT need to be savvy in the sciences to guess, it would have been food that could either have been picked or foraged and eaten AS IS or an animal that either ran across the land or swam in the sea.

 Both grains and legumes contain anti-nutrient properties.
 While growing from the ground, these very components serve to protect them from pesticides and predators, but when we ingest them, they work against us by adhering to many of the vitamins and minerals in our food, preventing us from properly absorbing them and causing microscopic tearing in the intestines, thus increasing intestinal permeability.

-This helps set the stage for acne, joint pain, exacerbation of auto immune disease, chronic fatigue, IBS, colitis, Crohn’s disease, cancers and so on and so on and so on.
+This helps set the stage for acne, joint pain, exacerbation of the autoimmune disease, chronic fatigue, IBS, colitis, Crohn’s disease, cancers, and so on and so on and so on.

 The most important thing to look at here is actually calcium BALANCE over Calcium intake.
 You’re actually better off eating a cup of kale with 37mg of Calcium than a 300 mg Calcium-containing cup of cow’s milk!